BARG-Curtin-University/website/content/event/2023-07-20-keynote-emcr/index.md

   country: Austrlaia

 summary: ChatGPT Revolutionizing Learning and Teaching Through AI Interaction.
-abstract: 'The keynote wil providing a comprehensive overview of the remarkable potential of Generative AI and its transformative influence in the realm of academic research.
-The keynote will delve into the technicalities of Generative AI, its practical applications, and the ethical considerations required in its usage.'
+abstract: The keynote wil providing a comprehensive overview of the remarkable potential of Generative AI and its transformative influence in the realm of academic research.
+The keynote will delve into the technicalities of Generative AI, its practical applications, and the ethical considerations required in its usage.

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.